tq-systems/meta-tq/meta-tq/doc/README.TQMa8MPxL.md

   * Suspend & resume not supported (yet)
 * MBa8MP-RAS314
   * no support for vendor kernel and BSP
+* When using HDMI the default audio device changes to HDMI output.
+  For using I2S audio codec `aplay` requires the parameter `-Dsysdefault:CARD=tqmtlv320aic32`
+* The HDMI audio device has to be selected explicitely by passing `-Dsysdefault:CARD=audiohdmi` to `aplay` & friends

 ## Build Artifacts